5 Things I Would Do If I can Start Over My Career as an SAP ABAP Consultant

 I am not saying you can’t just be loyal.
 Sure you can, but by jumping from one company to the other, logically you can meet more people and you can gain more knowledge from them together with more project types to experience with various tech-stacks and more challenges.

 The rule of thumb for me is, if you can not gain any more experience or knowledge, it’s better to move on.
-Even better, if you decided to work as a freelance, it will be easier to pick and choose your projects.

 I am sure there are still many things to add here.
 So you are welcome to add things that I missed.
 Hopefully this article is helpful in any way, especially for those who are about to embark on a journey as an SAP ABAP consultant.
 Good Luck!